kilpkonn/msc-thesis/main.typ

 An interesting observation was that filling holes in the implementation of procedural macros is less useful than usually and can even cause compile errors.
 The decrease in usability is caused by procedural macros mapping `TokenStream` to `TokenStream` (Rust syntax to Rust syntax) meaning we do not have useful type information available.
 This is very similar to builder pattern so the decrease in usefulness originates from the same reasons.
-However, procedural macros are somewhat special in Rust and they can also rise compile time errors.
+However, procedural macros are somewhat special in Rust, and they can also rise compile time errors.
 For example one can assert that the input `TokenStream` contains a non-empty `struct` definition.
 As the term search has no way of knowing that the `TokenStream` has to contain certain tokens also suggest other options that clearly validate the rule causing the error to be thrown.